Colatino/zeropedal/README.md

 - 1 x female micro USB breakout board
 - 10 x 2.2kOhm resistor
 - Some jumper wires
-- Some box or case (mine will be 3d printed and stl/3mf files will be uploaded) to contain everything (TODO)
+- Some box or case to contain everything - mine is 3d printed and the files are available on the case folder

 The RPi zero is the most expensive part, everything costs around US$ 1 or less on aliexpress